dsparrow27/mayaPlugins/README.md

 @TODO

-Write some instructions for how to use the nodes etc. lol :P
+:Write some instructions for how to use the nodes etc. lol :P :iterate through most nodes to update the code.